What is Microsoft Intune ?

 You will see many options on the windows enrollment page.
 One of the option is CNAME Validation.
-To simplify enrollment, create a domain name server (DNS) alias (CNAME record type) that redirects enrollment requests to Intune servers.
+To simplify enrollment process, create CNAME record in domain’s external DNS server.
+This will redirects enrollment requests to Intune servers.
 Otherwise, users trying to connect to Intune must enter the Intune server name during enrollment.

-We will login on our Domain registrar where my DNS Zone is also hosted / managed.
-I will create below CNAME record:
+We will login on our Domain registrar where my DNS Zone is also hosted / managed and create below CNAME record:

 Screenshot from DNS Zone Editor:

 Once you add this record in your DNS Zone, it may take upto 24 hours for DNS Propagation.
 After this, go back to the Microsoft Intune Admin Center -> Devices -> Enroll Devices -> Windows enrollment -> CNAME Validation, Enter your domain name and click Test to validate.
 If you get an error, it may be because of the DNS CNAME record is not propagated yet, Please wait for couple of hours and try again.
 It should show a Green tick with a message saying CNAME for <domain name> is configured correctly.